HomeAll ReviewsTenzo AI Review (2026): Structured Voice Screens with Rubric-Based Scoring

 • Controls designed for governance, audits, and fairness review

-What Tenzo is not
+What Tenzo AI is not

-Tenzo is not positioned as a sourcing product and it is not a replacement for deep skills assessments.
+Tenzo AI is not positioned as a sourcing product and it is not a replacement for deep skills assessments.

 • Not a LinkedIn sourcing substitute